-On Saturday 15 October, 2016 the diocese of Kilmore held their Annual Pope John Paul II Award ... read more
+On Friday, 6 October 2017 the diocese of Kilmore held their Annual Pope John Paul II Award ceremony ... read more

 The Pope John Paul II Award